 North Dakota State Flag

-The North Dakota state flag is the official banner representing the state of North Dakota.
+The North Dakota state flag is the official banner of the state of North Dakota.
 A blue field holds an eagle at its center.
 The eagle faces left with wings spread wide.

 The design comes directly from a military banner used by the First North Dakota Infantry.
 Colonel John H. Fraine introduced the flag in the state legislature in 1911.
 He had commanded North Dakota troops during the Philippine-American War.